 Taking a road trip around Western Australia is a great way to spend your summer holidays.

 However, long hours on the road can be challenging, especially for your littlest passengers.
-To help pass the time between destinations, try some of these fun road trip games to keep everyone entertained.
+To help pass the time between destinations, try some of these fun road trip games and plan your road trip song playlist to keep everyone entertained.

 Road Trip Car Games for the Whole Family